Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Prognostic Covariate Adjustment

-In practice, $m(X) = \E{Y_0|X}$ will only hold approximately, either because the model is not perfectly learning the relationship or because the training data are not entirely representative of the trial control arm.
-However, prognostic covariate adjustment is still guaranteed to provide (asymptotic) gains in efficiency over difference-in-means estimation (def. \ref{def:diff}) that are easy to quantify.
+This also holds without the use of interaction terms in the regression (corollary $\ref{thm:asymptotic-I}$).
+Of course, $m(X) = \E{Y_0|X}$ will never hold for any given prognostic model, either because the model is not perfectly learning the relationship or because the training data are not entirely representative of the trial control arm.
+Despite this, the theorem means that our statement of optimality is not meaningless because with enough external data we will come closer and closer to attaining the minimum possible variance.
+Note that the condition that {$|m(X) - \mu_0(X)| \overset{L_2}{\to} 0$} is relatively weak and justifies the use of a number of machine learning algorithms $\mathcal M$ to learn the prognostic model \cite{convergence-L2boost, convergence-lasso, convergence-nn, convergence-rf}.